ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 ## Let's start!

-The easiest way to set up your project is to grab the starter files from our [Github repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/Timestamp%20plugin)<!-- Change link to final -->.
+The easiest way to set up your project is to grab the starter files from our [Github repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/Timestamp%20plugin).
 We gathered all the necessary dependencies there, including some CKEditor 5 packages and other files needed to build the editor.

 The editor has already been created in the `app.js` file with some basic plugins.
 All you need to do, is clone the repository, run the `npm install` command, and you can start coding right away.